Law and Literature, Past and Present

 In "Literature and the Law" (CLCS 339) you will develop your skills in close reading and investigative writing.
 You will be able to analyze how ethical and legal questions have been asked and answered in different times and places by poets, philosophers, lawyers, architects, and other writers.
 In "Classical World Civilizations" (CLCS 181) you will examine ancient and modern urban landscapes, learning how to understand ancient societies from the archaeological remains that survive today from Classical Greece and Rome.
 Classical antiquity lies at the heart of our two courses, but we will think about how the law relates to political, religious, aesthetic, and ethical traditions in a variety of ancient and modern societies, including 20th-century South Africa.

-Outside of the classroom, activities in the local community illustrate how law and justice operate in Tippecanoe County, as well as museum trips, and other cultural events to connect the course content.
-Past activities have included a service trip on National Archeology day at the Children's Museum in Indianapolis; brunch at an historic ice cream parlor, and a guided tour of the ancient artifacts in the I.U.
-Museum of Art.
-In the fall of 2012, students visited the Tippecanoe County Circuit Court and watched a variety of proceedings, after which the students met with the proceedings' judge to share insights and ideas over pizza.
+Outside of the classroom, activities in the local community illustrate how law and justice operate in Tippecanoe County.
+Other cultural events and tours of Lafayette landmarks relate to illuminate the course content.
+Past activities have included a service trip on National Archeology day at the Children's Museum in Indianapolis; volunteering at a Jailhouse Haunting event for local children; and a trip to the Tippecanoe Battlefield Museum.
+In the fall of 2013, students visited a Circuit Court and watched a variety of proceedings, after which the students met with the proceedings' legal practitioners to share insights and ideas over pizza.

 - This LC is available to Honors College participants; those students will live in Shreve Hall with the Honors College and participate in the course(s) and activities of the LC.